andamira/medula/README.md

-Ósea
+# Ósea
-====

-A simple, clean and responsive starter theme for Wordpress.
+A very clean, simple, versatile, responsive, mobile first starter theme for Wordpress.

+Ósea means _from the nature of the bone_ in spanish, from Latin ossĕus, and it is pronounced [ 'o se a ].

-It is originally based on bones 1.7 (https://github.com/eddiemachado/bones)
+It is originally based on bones v1.7 (https://github.com/eddiemachado/bones)

-Ósea means _from the bone_ in spanish.